 Using a banneton (aka a proving basket) when proving your loaf helps to support the loaf during the proofing process, helping it to keep its shape.

 A banneton is especially important if you are making a high hydration (wetter) dough but you want to bake a rustic looking hearth loaf rather than a tin loaf.
 A high hydration loaf without sufficient support will flatten out during the proofing time and won’t hold its shape as well.
+It can be used for sourdough doughs and for yeasted doughs.

 You can see from the photo above that using an unlined banneton gives a lovely flour effect to your loaves.